behave/behave/docs/api.rst

 behave API reference
 ====================

+.. if you change any headings in here make sure you haven't broken the cross-references in the API documentation or module docstrings!

 This reference is meant for people actually writing step implementations for feature tests.
 It contains way more information than a typical step implementation will need: most implementations will only need to look at